devotional

 devotional prayer Elisha

-"Not My Will" — The Prayer Jesus Almost Didn't Pray (And Why It's the One That Changes Everything)
+"Not My Will" — The Prayer Jesus Struggled to Pray

 Devotional

-"Not My Will" — The Prayer Jesus Almost Didn't Pray (And Why It's the One That Changes Everything)
+"Not My Will" — The Prayer Jesus Struggled to Pray

 In a garden, past midnight, Jesus asked His Father if there was another way.
-The Father said nothing.
-And Jesus — sweating blood, trembling, more alone than any human has ever been — said three words that split history in two.
+The Father didn't answer.
+Jesus, sweating blood and trembling, prayed three words back: not my will, but yours.
 This is the prayer the whole series has been building toward.
+It's the prayer underneath every other dangerous prayer.

 devotional prayer surrender